alahiji/ai-growth-journal/reflections/2025/september-reflection.md

 - [ ] Contributed to open source project (moved to next month)

 ## Knowledge Gaps Identified
-- [ ] Deep understanding of different optimizers - Priority level (High)
+- [ ] FHIR hl7 messages - Priority level (High)
-- [ ] Computer vision techniques beyond basic CNNs - Priority level (Medium)
-- [ ] MLOps and model deployment - Priority level (Medium)
+- [ ] Basic compsci terms - Priority level (Medium)

 ## Goals for Next Month

 ### Learning Goals
-- [ ] Master Convolutional Neural Networks - Target completion date: 2025-02-15
+- [ ] Complete Azure AI-102 Cert - Target completion date: 2025-10-19
-- [ ] Complete Fast.ai course Part 1 - Target completion date: 2025-02-28
+- [ ] Begin hl7 FHIR Course - Target completion date: 2025-02-28
-- [ ] Learn Docker for ML projects - Target completion date: 2025-02-20
+- [ ] Learn how a company is run, startups

 ### Project Goals
+- [ ] Setup Linux on my laptop and learn how to use it
-- [ ] Start computer vision project (image classification)
+- [ ] Setup Luigi AI website

 ### Skill Goals
-- [ ] Practice PyTorch (currently only know TensorFlow)
-- [ ] Learn Weights & Biases for experiment tracking
-- [ ] Get comfortable with cloud computing (AWS/Colab Pro)
+- [ ] Linux servers

 ## Resources to Explore
-- [ ] Fast.ai Practical Deep Learning course
 - [ ] CS231n Stanford course videos

 ## Personal Growth Notes
-Really enjoying the hands-on aspect of AI/ML.
-The combination of math, programming, and real-world applications is exactly what I was looking for.
-Need to be more consistent with daily practice - some days I get distracted by other things.
-Planning to set aside 2 hours every morning for focused learning.

-The community aspect is also important - joined the Fast.ai forum and local ML meetup group.
-Getting different perspectives helps a lot.
+Liking my progress so far but I feel like I can do so much more as I continue to gain more skills.
+Starting a business / side gig for over the weekends feels like my current priority.
+Need to do more.
+MORE!

+All while preserving my physical and mental health of course :D

 ---
-**Overall Rating**: ⭐⭐⭐⭐⭐ (Great start, solid foundation built) **Review Completed On**: 2025-10-1
+**Overall Rating**: ⭐⭐⭐⭐⭐ (Great start, solid foundation built) **Review Completed On**: 2025-10-2
 **Next Review Date**: 2025-11-1